Updated June 2022

 We all talk a lot about creating personas (and we should), but we don’t talk as much about negative personas: The people we do not want to target.

-Which brings us to the second question…
+This brings us to the second question…

-With good tracking data, and a well-organized ppc campaign and landing page structure, it is absolutely possible to develop an advertising profile of your highest value leads.
+With good tracking data, and a well-organized PPC campaign and landing page structure, it is absolutely possible to develop an advertising profile of your highest value leads.